WP 2021-01 Measuring Intelligence with Confidence

 AUTHORS: Glenn W. Harrison, Don Ross and J. Todd Swarthout

-ABSTRACT: The measurement of intelligence should identify and measure the subjective confidence that an individual has that a response to a test question is correct.
-Existing measures that use multiple-choice answers constrain themselves to measuring the response that reflects modal beliefs, using surveys with no extrinsic financial incentive for a truthful response.
-Apart from concerns with the potential for hypothetical bias, since intrinsic motivation is unobservable, no measures of confidence are elicited.
+ABSTRACT: The measurement of intelligence should identify and measure an individual’s subjective confidence that a response to a test question is correct.
+Existing measures that use multiple-choice answers are constrained in measuring responses that reflect, at best, only modal beliefs, due to the use of surveys with no extrinsic financial incentive for a truthful response and by not eliciting measures of confidence.
 We rectify both issues, and show that each matters for the measurement of intelligence.
-We use a canonical test for fluid or analytic intelligence, the Raven Advanced Progressive Matrices test.
-We demonstrate that extrinsic financial incentives matter for accuracy of the test measure: incentivized subjects score more highly.
-We then demonstrate that awareness of the confidence of responses, and being able to express them in a properly incentivized manner, plays an important role in understanding intelligence measures.
-For example, women tend to do worse than men in traditional intelligence measures using the Raven test, but do much better than men when allowing for incentived measures of confidence.
+We use a canonical measure of fluid intelligence, the Raven Advanced Progressive Matrices test.
+We show that awareness of the confidence of responses, and being able to express them in a properly incentivized manner, plays a critical role when interpreting intelligence measures.
+Despite evidence that women tend to do worse than men in historically cited intelligence measures using the Raven test, they do much better than men when responding to incentivized measures of confidence.
+We also show that our results on gender and confidence in the face of risk have wider applications in terms of “competitiveness” and financial literacy.
+It is not the case that women lack the confidence to take on the risks of competition: they respond exactly as any risk averse agent should.
+When confidence in response to questions about financial literacy is measured correctly, “do not know” responses are not evidence that women are afraid of answering questions about financial knowledge.